The Greeks Options are Not Stocks

 This is very different for stock (no matter the stock price, the value of one share of stock always changes by $1 when the stock price changes by $1) and the concept is something with which a new options trader must be comfortable.

 - A changing volatility environment.
 When trading stock, a more volatile market translates into larger daily price changes for stocks.
 In the options world, changing volatility plays a large role in the pricing of the options.
-Vega measure how much the price of an option changes when estimated volatility changes.
+Vega measures how much the price of an option changes when estimated volatility changes.

 Hedging with Spreads

 Options are often used in combination with other options (i.e. buy one and sell another).
 That may sound confusing, but the general idea is simple: When you have an expectation for the underlying asset behavior, such as:

 - Becoming much more, or much less, volatile